Penshurst

 Penshurst's population is slightly younger than the national pattern

 Penshurst's median age in 2021 was 37 years, matching Greater Sydney's figure and closely resembling Australia's median age of 38 years.
-The 25-34 age group constituted 17.9% of Penshurst's population compared to Greater Sydney, while the 5-14 cohort made up 9.4%.
-Between 2021 and present, the 65-74 age group grew from 8.8% to 9.7% of Penshurst's population.
-Conversely, the 25-34 age group decreased from 18.8% to 17.9%.
+The 25-34 age group constituted 17.9% of Penshurst's population, higher than Greater Sydney's percentage, while the 5-14 cohort made up 9.4%.
+Between 2021 and the present day, the 65-74 age group has increased from 8.8% to 9.7% of the population.
+Conversely, the 25-34 age group has decreased from 18.8% to 17.9%.
 By 2041, demographic projections indicate significant shifts in Penshurst's age structure.
-Notably, the 75-84 age group is projected to grow by 78%, reaching 940 people from a previous count of 527.
+Notably, the 75-84 age group is projected to grow by 78%, reaching 940 people from the current 528.
 The aging population trend is evident, with those aged 65 and above accounting for 66% of the projected growth.
 Meanwhile, the 0-4 and 5-14 age cohorts are expected to experience population declines.

 Frequently Asked Questions - Age